Tharin2501/Animelist/README.md

 # AnimeList

-A sideproject to learn concepts made with Flexbox
+A sideproject made only for the sole purpose to learn Typescript with React concepts.
+Its a classic "fetch data from a API and render the props" type of project
+Note: Not close to done